How to build a successful online course?

 2. Audience

 Before you sell your course, you need to know who you are talking to.
-Your audience is not just a group of people.
-It is a community with a shared goal, challenge, or desire that your course can address.
+Your audience is a community with a shared goal, challenge, or desire.
+When you understand their motivations, it becomes easier to create an online course step by step that feels tailored to their needs.
 Take time to understand what they already know, what they find difficult, and what kind of transformation they are hoping for.
 The more clearly you know your audience, the more naturally your course connects and converts.
 When you understand their motivations, you can create lessons and content that feel tailored specifically to them.

 3. Value proposition